szaguldo-kamaz/warnquota-ng/README.md

  1. Run **warnquota-ng.install.sh** as root (modify the env vars if you don't like the default paths)
  2. Revise the generated configuration files
- 3. *Optional:* Create customized per-user config based on warnquota-ng.fs.SAMPLE.conf
+ 3. *Optional:* Create customized per-user config based on warnquota-ng.fs.SAMPLE.conf 4a. *Optional:* Add warnquota-ng.schema to your LDAP server configuration 4b. *Optional:* Add warnquota-ng attributes for your users in LDAP 4c. *Optional:* Uncomment the "warnquota-ng -L" command in the warnquota-ng cron configuration file